 Who Should Have Won — Metallica

 (1) Vaughn Meader (The First Family) — Album of the Year, 1963

 Chances are, you’ve never heard of this artist or this mostly-forgotten album, which inexplicably won “Album of the Year” in 1963.
-In fact, this became one of the fastest-selling albums of all time, and racked up with more than 7 million total records sold.
+In fact, this became one of the fastest-selling albums of all time and racked up with more than 7 million total records sold.
 Vaughn Meader’s entire act consisted of doing his impression of President John F. Kennedy, lampooning the famous Kennedy mystique, and mocking political events of the day.
 The first family reportedly hated it, which probably drove up sales even higher due mostly to curiosity.
 Strangely, way back then “Album of the Year” wasn’t just reserved for music.
 Comedy was also eligible for consideration (recall Bob Newhart’s landmark win in this category in 1961, which was probably well deserved).
 However, Vaughn’s off-the-wall album wasn’t even the best comedy performance of the year.
 That title most certainly should have gone to Lenny Bruce, then at the height of his popularity and in the news constantly at the subject of major controversy.
-Meanwhile, Vaughn Meader’s one-trick-pony career went into the tank after the terrible events of November 1963, since no one wanted to laugh anymore about dead President.
+Meanwhile, Vaughn Meader’s one-trick-pony career went into the tank after the terrible events of November 1963, since no one wanted to laugh anymore about the dead President.
 All that’s remembered now is that this album should go down as the worst Grammy Award winner of all time.

-Who Should Have Won — “I Left My Heart in San Francisco” by Tony Bennett
+Who Should Have Won — “I Left My Heart In San Francisco” by Tony Bennett

 Winner — Christopher Cross